tOOlmaRR/web-slideshow/README.md

 - **name**: The name of the slideshow that appears in the dropdown selection on the page.
 - **public**: A value that indicates if the slideshow is public (*true*) or private (*false*).
 - **physicalPath**: The physical path, relative to the root folder, including the folder in which the images are located.
 This path is appended to the hardcoded *$rootFolder* value to build the full physical path.
 Use this key if you want to include only one folder of images, or if the other folders in your slideshow are subfolders of a single parent folder.
-- **physicalPaths**: Overrides the older *physicalPath* element and is used to define multiple folders for your slideshow using a array of values (paths).
+- **physicalPaths**: Overrides the older *physicalPath* element and is used to define multiple folders for your slideshow using an array of values (paths).
 - **includeSubfolders**: Defines whether subfolders should be included in the slideshow (*true*) or not (*false*).

 Also, here's an example of how to define the virtual and private roots to use: